The U.S. National Asthma Education and Prevention Program (NAEPP) guidelines for the diagnosis and management of asthma recommend:

 If the airways are obstructed, these measurements will fall.
 Depending on the results, the doctor will take the following steps:

 The doctor may recommend skin or blood allergy tests, particularly if a specific allergen is suspected.
-Allergy skin tests may help diagnose allergic asthma, although they are not recommended for people with year-round asthma.
+Allergy skin tests may help diagnose allergic asthma.

 A stepwise approach is recommended for treating asthma.
 Medications and dosages are increased when needed, and decreased when possible.
 Based on a patient's age and asthma severity, there are specific recommendations regarding whether to use long-term control medications and which ones to use.
 Patient education, environmental control measures, and management of any other conditions are also included.